-- 1. Resident should familiarize himself/herself with the ACR Appropriateness Criteria.
-Specifically, the criteria for Chest Pain: Suggestive of Acute Coronary Syndrome. - 2.
-Resident should dress appropriately at work, wearing a name badge at all times.
+1. Resident should review the ACR Appropriateness Criteria.
+Specifically, the criteria for ...

+2. Resident should dress appropriately at work, wearing a name badge at all times.
 A white coat should be worn by the resident in Nuclear Medicine when examining or counseling the patient.